rfguimaraes/LuaMan/README.md

 # LuaMan
 =======================================
-A PacMan clone as university asignment.
+A PacMan clone as university assignment.

 - View LICENSE file
 - External libraries in lib/ folder.